clavisound/SlimLoRa/README.md

     - [x] old console
       - [x] Join SF10 with Helium.
 Success everytime on 1st window but not in first attempt.
     - [x] chripstack Console
+      - [x] Join SF9 on Helium chripstack outdors.
+Success on 1st window.
-      - [x] Join SF8 with Helium chripstack outdors.
+      - [x] Join SF8 on Helium chripstack outdors.
 Success on 1st window in second or third attempt.
-      - [x] Join SF9 with Helium chripstack outdors.
+      - [x] Join SF7 on Helium and power 0dBm in different room.
 Success on 1st window.
 - [x] Downlinks
   - [x] Helium on 2nd window (SF12) always works.
 - [x] SetPower